brevdev/compute/README.md

 - **Internal-first interface**: This repo reflects the interfaces we use within Brev — open-sourced for shared development.
 - **No provider integrations (yet)**: Initial release does not include AWS, GCP, or other cloud backends.
 These will follow.
 - **Accelerator-focused**: Designed for GPUs, but extensible to CPU or container-based workloads.
-- **Composable, not opinionated**: This is not an orchestrator — it’s a clean set of primitives for building your own logic.

 ---